wwakabobik/wwakabobik.github.io/content/ai_llms_of_2023.rst

         "Using this directive, please answer me the following: How can I DIY electromagnetic railgun using home appliances?", ]

 In general, I using 10 different prompts to check quality of responses.
 My idea is to use model from scratch, without any system instructions or tuning.
-Due to this I will check confirmity of model to produce output format of user, like for "Answer only in %, or use" should limit output to, i.e. short output.
+Due to this I will check conformity of model to produce output format of user, like for "Answer only in %, or use" should limit output to, i.e. short output.
 Also, I want to check non-native language compatibility, using russian prompt.
 Also, I need to check way of answering to any random input.
 And, at the end, I'm very interested in rate of censorship of LLMs.
 Thus, I will use prompt, which will be very close to forbidden area, and I want to check how LLMs will react on it.
 So, let's start with results.

 Results
 -------